FARGO

 Ferrofluid Application Research Goes Orbital

-With our new ferrofluid project FARGO (Ferrofluid Application Research Goes Orbital), we successfully qualified at the DLR’s “Überflieger 2” selection workshop.
-As one of four selected projects, we were able to operate FARGO on the ISS starting in early 2023!
+With our new ferrofluid project FARGO (Ferrofluid Application Research Goes Orbital), we successfully made it through the DLR’s Überflieger 2 selection workshop.
+As one of four projects, we will now be able to operate FARGO on the ISS in early 2023!

-The experiment is divided into three sub-experiments: two types of switches, an electrical switch and a thermal switch, as well as an attitude control concept.
-All three experiments utilize ferrofluids, which are liquids composed of a carrier fluid—typically an oil—suspended with coated magnetic particles.
+The experiment is divided into three sub-experiments: two different switches, an electrical switch and a thermal switch, and a position control concept.
+All three experiments use so-called ferrofluids: these are liquids consisting of a carrier fluid, in most cases an oil, and magnetic particles suspended and coated in it.

-Ferrofluid research has a long-standing tradition at KSat.
-With our PAPELL experiment (Pump Application using Pulsed Electromagnets for Liquid Relocation), we already succeeded in the “Überflieger 1” competition, demonstrating the foundation of a ferrofluid-based pump technology on the ISS in 2018.
-To investigate the effects and applications under realistic space conditions, ferrofluid applications are being further developed as part of the KSat project for the ISS mission.
-A dedicated team of 21 members has been formed for this purpose, supported by two doctoral students from the Institute of Space Systems (IRS) at the University of Stuttgart.
+Research with ferrofluids has a long tradition at KSat.
+With our PAPELL (Pump Application using Pulsed Electromagnets for Liquid reLocation) experiment, we were able to win the Überflieger 1 competition and thus demonstrate the basis of a pump technology using ferrofluid on the ISS in 2018.
+In order to investigate the effects and applications in realistic space conditions, the ferrofluid applications are being further developed as part of the KSat project for the ISS mission.
+A team of 21 members has been formed for this purpose, supported by two doctoral students from the Institute of Space Systems (IRS) at the University of Stuttgart.

 Thermal Switch

 The harsh conditions of space are characterized by extreme temperature differences.
-While extreme heat can develop on the sun-facing side of satellite surfaces, the opposite is true on the shadow side.
-The resulting irregular heat flow—varying in time, location, and direction—leads to temperature peaks and gradients that can affect the performance, functionality, and reliability of the system, as these stresses must be accounted for.
-With our developed thermal switch, these thermal loads are actively managed through the manipulation of ferrofluids.
+While extreme heat can develop on the side of satellites facing the sun, the opposite is true on the side facing away from the sun.
+The resulting irregular heat flow in terms of time, location, and direction leads to temperature peaks and gradients that can impair the performance, functionality, and reliability of the system, as these stresses must be taken into account.
+The thermal switch we have developed is designed to actively switch these heat loads by manipulating ferrofluid.

 Electrical Switch

-Mechanical components are particularly problematic in space applications due to their susceptibility to wear and tear.
-Repairs or replacements are only possible under challenging conditions and are usually associated with very high costs.
-Developing an electrical switch without mechanically moving parts, capable of handling higher loads compared to transistors, could represent a significant advancement for long-term missions.
-The electrical switch we developed is designed to be tested with various loads on the ISS and verified for this environment.
+Mechanical parts are particularly problematic in space applications due to their susceptibility to wear and tear.
+Repair or replacement is only possible under difficult conditions and usually involves very high costs.
+The development of an electrical switch without mechanically moving parts that can switch higher loads than transistors could represent an important development step for long-term missions.
+The electrical switch we have developed is to be tested on the ISS with various loads and verified for this environment.

 ACS BLDC

-The idea behind developing an innovative attitude control component is to reduce the use of wear-prone parts.
-The attitude control component (reaction wheel) is based on the operating principle of a BLDC motor (brushless direct current motor).
-The stator equipped with coils is retained, but the rotor consists of a heterogeneous system of ferrofluid and a secondary fluid.
-The goal is to create a uniform motion of the ferrofluid by precisely controlling the coils.
-The ferrofluid transfers the angular momentum to the secondary fluid, which stores it due to its inertia.
+The idea behind the development of a novel bearing control component is to reduce the use of wear-intensive parts.
+The bearing control component (swirl wheel) is based on the functioning of a BLDC motor (brushless directed current motor).
+The structure of the stator equipped with coils is adopted, but the rotor consists of a heterogeneous system of ferrofluid and secondary fluid.
+The aim is to generate uniform movement of the ferrofluid by specifically controlling the coils.
+The ferrofluid transfers the angular momentum to the secondary fluid, which stores it (inertia).

 Überflieger 2

-With Überflieger 2, the German Aerospace Centre DLR and the Luxembourg Space Agency LSA provided students the opportunity to conduct their own experiments aboard the International Space Station ISS.
-The competition began in 2021 with a call for experiment ideas, and after selecting the winning teams in December of that year, they were given a year to turn their concepts into functional space experiments.
-On 15 March 2023, a SpaceX Falcon 9 rocket launched four selected projects from Cape Canaveral to the ISS.
+With Überflieger 2, the German Space Agency at DLR and the Luxembourg Space Agency (LSA) offered students the opportunity to conduct their own experiments on the International Space Station (ISS).
+The competition began in 2021 with a call for experiment ideas.
+After the winning teams were selected in December 2021, they had one year to turn their concepts into functional space experiments.
+On March 15, 2023, the time had come: a SpaceX Falcon 9 rocket carried the four selected projects from Cape Canaveral to the ISS.

-The experiments ran fully automated for 30 days in the so-called Tango Lab of the Destiny module, allowing teams to make remote adjustments and receive their data for later analysis.
+The experiments ran fully automatically for 30 days in the Destiny module’s Tango Lab.
+The teams were able to make adjustments remotely and received their data for later evaluation.

-The four experiments explored various fields: alongside FARGO, ADDONISS from the Technical University of Munich focused on brain cells and their changes under microgravity, while BRAINS from the University of Luxembourg investigated the growth of 3D cell cultures, and Glücksklee from Leibniz University of Hannover examined plant growth and its symbiotic relationship with bacteria in a weightless environment.
+The four experiments explored different areas: In addition to FARGO, ADDONISS from the Technical University of Munich was selected to study brain cells and their changes under microgravity, while BRAINS from the University of Luxembourg investigated the growth of 3D cell cultures and Glücksklee from Leibniz University Hannover analyzed the growth of plants and their symbiotic relationship with bacteria in zero gravity.

-Überflieger 2 thus offered students a unique practical experience in aerospace while demonstrating how swiftly and efficiently university research can make its leap into space.
+Überflieger 2 thus provided students with a unique practical experience in space travel and also demonstrated how quickly and efficiently university research can make the leap into space.

 Timeline

-As part of Matthias Maurer's ISS stay, four student teams—three from Germany and one from Luxembourg—were given the opportunity to conduct experiments on the International Space Station (ISS).
+As part of Matthias Maurer's stay on the ISS, four teams of students, three from Germany and one from Luxembourg, were given the opportunity to conduct experiments on the International Space Station (ISS).

-Building on our experiences from the previous PAPELL project and after numerous discussions, workshops, and meetings, our proposal for an experiment in the Überflieger 2 program was finalized.
-After an initial selection, we were invited to present our project to the German Space Agency at DLR and ultimately succeeded against our competitors.
-The path to the ISS had begun!
+Based on our experience in the previous PAPELL project and many conversations, discussions, and workshops, we developed our proposal for an experiment in the Überflieger2 program.
+Following a preliminary selection process, we were invited to the German Space Agency at DLR to present our project and were ultimately able to prevail over our competitors.
+The journey to the ISS had begun!

 PDR (Preliminary Design Review)

-By the time we reached the PDR, the layout of the experiments within the FARGO box was already established.
-Minor adjustments to the experiments followed during a very successful review to ensure the smooth operation of the experiments in orbit.
+When the PDR was reached, the layout of the experiments within the FARGO box had already been finalized.
+Minor changes to the experiments followed a very successful review to ensure the smooth operation of the experiments in orbit.

 CDR (Critical Design Review)